MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="07/21/2016"
+   ms.date="10/18/2016"
-   ms.author="karthikb"/>
+   ms.author="robinarh"/>

-# Generate an app using the Common Data Model #
+# Generate an app using a Common Data Service database #

 [AZURE.VIDEO nb:cid:UUID:e0d83908-aedd-4db3-8ea9-2dbd4695c662]

 Generate an app automatically to manage data that's stored in the Common Data Model.
 Manage data in one of many standard entities (which are built in to the model) or a custom entity (which you or someone else in your organization created).

-If you're unfamiliar with the Common Data Model, see [Understand entities](data-platform-intro.md).
+If you're unfamiliar with the Common Data Service, see [Understand entities](data-platform-intro.md).

 As this topic describes, you can automatically generate an app based on a single entity that you specify.
 As [build an app from scratch](data-platform-create-app-scratch.md) describes, you can also build an app based on more than one entity.